frank2/exe-rs/README.md

 * implemented the [imphash algorithm](https://www.fireeye.com/blog/threat-research/2014/01/tracking-malware-import-hashing.html), see `PE::calculate_imphash`.
 * buffers and `PE` objects can now be cloned!
 * added `ImportDirectory::get_import_map`, which calls `get_imports` on all the descriptors and maps them to their DLL name.
+* added ability to convert an image from a disk image to a memory image and vice versa, see `PE::recreate_image`.
 ### Bugfixes
 * changed how `ImageImportDescriptor::get_imports` resolves ordinals, thanks to the `ImportData` enum it now resolves in a more sane manner.